trondhindenes/Kubelini/README.md

 All variables can be controlled using group_vars/all.yml.
 Also, be sure to create / fill inn the following variables in the file `secrets/secrets.yml`:
 - `aws_access_key_id`
 - `aws_secret_access_key`
+Alternatively, you can make sure your instances (if running in AWS) have roles which provide them access to the configured S3 bucket.
+In that case, just don't configure these variables.

 ### TODO
 - Implement better change tracking.
 Many of the tasks currently rely on simple `if file exists` logic, and could be made more robust.